-First celebrated in 2002, Nuit Blanche is a Paris arts and culture event that’s ideal for the nocturnally-driven traveler– and completely free for all.
+First celebrated in 2002, Nuit Blanche is an arts and culture event in Paris that’s ideal for the nocturnally inclined– and entirely free.
 Translating as “White Night” and held every October, the fete keeps you, as you may have guessed, up through much or all of the night.
 Wander through galleries, catch live performances and roam streets illuminated by odd murals and dreamlike installations.
 And remember: you’re part of the happenings, too.

 Attracting hundreds of thousands of visitors each year, Nuit Blanche sees dozens of Parisian museums, galleries, city-owned buildings, parks and even swimming pools transform into after-dark happenings.
 Expect everything from elaborate light installations, curated spaces and performances from international artists to live music and specially decorated metro cars.

 To enjoy it to the fullest, don’t over-plan.
 Read on to learn more about the Nuit Blanche program in 2019, and tips on how to make the most of the long, hypnotic night.